 Criminal Defense for Non-Citizens

-Criminal prosecution or conviction can have serious consequences for residents of Minneapolis and St. Paul and greater Minnesota who are not U.S. citizens.
+Criminal prosecution can have serious immigration consequences for people in Minnesota who are not U.S. citizens.
 You could face:

 - Deportation (Removal),

 - Other, such as renewal and upgrade problems

 Your criminal defense lawyer should have experience preventing immigration problems by managing the criminal case.

 Can they deport a Permanent Resident for a criminal conviction?

 Even if you are a Permanent Resident, removal or deportation can result from a criminal charge.